People often use the words “shares” and “stocks” interchangeably. But they’re a little different.

 What are fractional shares?

 A fractional share, as its name implies, is a fraction of a share, or less than a whole share of a company’s stock.
 And some trading platforms, including Stash, let you buy fractional shares.
+(With Stash, you can invest in single stocks or exchange-traded funds (ETFs), which are bundles of different securities.)

 Why would someone want to invest in fractional shares, instead of buying a whole share?
 The price of even a single share of stock for some companies can be hundreds, or even thousands of dollars.